Container Closure Integrity testing (CCI testing) is a critical component of quality assurance for sterile dosage forms.

 Another main source of information for CCI testing is USP <1207> - Chapter <1207> which recommends deterministic methods (which can be validated) over probabilistic methods which use random behaviours to define a leak.

-There are many pharmaceutical products that are supplied sterile:
+There are many pharmaceutical products that are supplied sterile, these include:

 - Pre-filled syringes

-Container Closure Integrity testing (CCI testing) is an integral part of the design and process validations for these products if contamination is to be avoided and formulation dose conserved.
+CCI testing is an integral part of the design and process validations for these products if contamination is to be avoided and formulation dose conserved.
 The optimal test method varies from product to product.
 We will often recommend two methods when no single method is considered ideal.